 However, post-partum hair loss can occur a few months after giving birth due to oestrogen levels dropping back to normal.

 HOW TO GET THE BEST OUT OF YOUR HAIR DURING PREGNANCY

 A foetus requires a huge amount of energy to grow, and so do your hair cells.
-However, your body will quite rightly prioritize your baby’s needs over that of your hair.
-To help keep your hair healthy, follow the 4-hour nutrition rule.
+However, your body will quite rightly prioritise your baby’s needs over that of your hair.
+To help keep your hair healthy, follow the four-hour nutrition rule.
 Snack on a complex carbohydrate such as fruit/wholegrain toast if more than 4 hours is left between meals.

 Always consult your doctor/GP before making any changes to your diet.

 Your hair may be drier than usual during pregnancy.
 To combat dryness, treat your hair to a weekly pre-shampoo conditioning treatment such as Elasticizer.
 A temporary change in your shampoo or conditioner to one that is more moisturising may also be helpful.
 Don’t over-brush or over-dry your hair.
 This can cause damage and breakage, especially as your hair may already be drier than usual during pregnancy.

 Above all, try not to worry about your hair.
 Apart from a hiccup or two at the beginning, by the end of your pregnancy the chances are that your hair will look and feel wonderful.